Bodo-inc/Bodo-examples/README.md

 [Module 06](06-Bodo-Free-Trial) contains some example use-cases.
 Modules [07](07-Machine-Learning-at-Scale) and [08](08-Business-Usecases-at-Scale) contain larger scale examples with [Machine Learning](07-Machine-Learning-at-Scale), [Business use cases](08-Business-Usecases-at-Scale) (financial, transportation, etc.).
 [Module 09](09-Compare-Bodo-with-Spark-Dask-Ray) demonstrates a head-to-head competition with Spark, Dask and Ray.
 And finally, [module 10](10-Advanced) contains more advanced topics like deploying Bodo applications in Kubernetes, containers, Streamlit, or on your cloud provider through Terraform (AWS and Azure).

+This is an open-source repository.
+You can contribute by creating a feature branch and submit a pull request.
+We will review and merge your PR!